Mind games with the game of badminton:

 Your mental strength is always going to be higher and more impactful than your physical strength.
 Being adept with the art of good badminton psychology can help you get confident and sure-footed.

 It’s good to be aware of the following factors that can affect you mentally and mess up your game.

 1. Be mentally aware of your shuttle speed.

-You do know that the speed of the shuttlecock is affected by various factors like climate, weather, moisture in the air etc. You must use shuttlecocks with the appropriate speed in your area that suit international standards.
+You do know that the speed of the shuttlecock is affected by various factors like climate, weather, moisture in the air, etc. You must use shuttlecocks with the appropriate speed in your area that suit international standards.
 But, surprisingly, sometimes the same shuttlecock in the same region can fly at a different speed!
-Because of air density shuttles fly at a different speed in different badminton halls.
+Because of air density shuttles fly at different speeds in different badminton halls.
 You should also know that shuttlecocks fly faster in smaller badminton halls and faster in larger badminton halls.
 This can help you reduce the chances of hitting the shuttle out of the court.